dartoos-dev/flutter_brand_palettes/README.md

 ```

-This should start the showcase application in Chrome browser.
+This should launch the showcase application on Chrome in debug mode.

 ![Brand-Palettes-Showcase](https://user-images.githubusercontent.com/24878574/119206037-6a73a780-ba70-11eb-8194-384ff5c22d20.png)